How to fix the trackpad on a MacBook

 Reset trackpad on Mac

-- Check whether you have the most relevant trackpad settings.
-For this, go to .
-Within the trackpad settings window, in the tab, make sure you have set up all the functions of the trackpad so that they are convenient for you.
+• Check whether you have the most relevant trackpad settings.
+For this, go to System Settings → Trackpad.
+Within the trackpad settings window, in the Point & Click tab, make sure you have set up all the functions of the trackpad so that they are convenient for you.
 If you feel that the pointer behaves strangely, adjust to the right tracking speed.
-Also select the and tabs to manage other useful trackpad functions.
+Also select the Scroll & Zoom and More Gestures tabs to manage other useful trackpad functions.
+Trackpad settings window showing Point and click tab

-→ .
-Then go to the Accessibility section in the left sidebar, choose .
-Here, disable the option if it was activated. - If you have noticed that when you make a single click to highlight a file, your trackpad behaves as if it was a double-click and opens the item, you can manage this also.
-In the System Settings window, select → use the slider to make it slower.
+• If you have noticed that when you make a single click to highlight a file, your trackpad behaves as if it was a double-click and opens the item, you can manage this also.
+In the System Settings window, select Accessibility → Pointer Control → use the Double-click speed slider to make it slower.

 Check for macOS updates